aljoscharei/RPG/GM_FlohFelixAljoscha/NAVIGATOR.md

 The expedition’s navigator is responsible for making navigation checks.
-A second navigator can assist, granting advantage to the navigation checks.
+A second navigator can assist, granting advantage to the navigation checks. [[navigation]]